Yelp/sensu_handlers/README.md

 * Derives the Project to make the ticket in from the `project` key set in the event data
 * Falls back to the default project for the `team` if unset.
+* WARNING: The Jira project must *not* have special required fields
+* WARNING: Jira has special "transition" states in order to close tickets, this handler won't work if you have some custom "workflow"? (specifically, it won't be ble to close/fix/done issues.
+Patches welcome)
+* WARNING: Be sure to use exponential backoff in order to not overload your Jira server.

 ### Other